trinity-0111/upgradable-contracts-template/README.md

 > :warning: If you are attending University of British Columbia EECE 571G 202, please use wiki [here](https://github.com/trinity-0111/upgradable-contracts-template/wiki/University-of-British-Columbia---EECE-571G----Upgradable-Smart-Contract-Lecture-Demo).

 This project provides Solidity Smart Contract templates and deployment script for upgradable contracts.
+If you are interested in learning more about upgradable contracts and patterns, you can check out the lecture slides [here](https://docs.google.com/presentation/d/1im0mECbM7htTWNShluWg49k3VUwaP2dXfUms28fU-Mc).

 The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.